XueshiQiao/DianpingSDK/README.md

 The network operations are powered by the famous [AFNetWorking](https://github.com/AFNetworking/AFNetworking) library.

 It is appreciated if anyone want to make this SDK better.
-Just feel free to fork and modify this repository.
+Please feel free to fork and modify this repository.

-**NOTE:** This unofficial SDK may become unavailable if dianping's API changed.
+**NOTE:** The unofficial SDK may become unavailable if dianping's API changed.

 ## ARC

-If you try to use this SDK without ARC, you need to set the "-fno-objc-arc" flag.
+If you try to use this SDK without ARC, you need to set the *-fno-objc-arc* flag.

 ## Demo